 We mentioned non-waiting and non-blocking times, so it makes sense to define them too.

-The time a given card on the Kanban board spends in a blocked state.
-A card is blocked, when it cannot proceed traversing the workflow for some reason.
+Block time The time a given card on the Kanban board spends in a blocked state.
+A card is blocked when it cannot proceed to traverse the workflow for some reason.
 A typical scenario would be a defect, lack of hardware resources, lack of team capacity, etc.

 To accommodate for the block time in the formula above, we should note the following: